alaudet/raspi-sump/docs/install.md

 `(raspi-sump) username@hostname~ $`

 The following will automatically install hcsr04sensor if it is not already installed on your Pi.
-We are not using sudo here because we gave our user account permissions to install to the virtual environment.
+We are not using sudo here because we gave our user account permissions to install to the virtual environment. \*\* Be patient, this can take a minute or two.

     pip3 install --no-binary :all: raspisump